Empowering future health professionals

 Pre-podiatry is a four-year program leading to application to one of eight colleges of podiatric medicine in the United States.
 Podiatrists examine, diagnose, and treat medical conditions of the foot and ankle.
 Coursework should include general biology, general chemistry, organic chemistry, physics, calculus, microbiology, and biochemistry.
 Additional basic science courses are strongly recommended for successful preparation to podiatry school.
 Students take the MCAT, DAT, or GRE exam following their junior year and apply for admission during their senior year.

-Graduate work: Podiatry colleges offer a four-year curriculum leading to the degree Doctor of Podiatric Medicine.
+Graduate work: Podiatry colleges offer a four-year curriculum leading to the degree of Doctor of Podiatric Medicine.
 New DPMs spend one to three years in a residency program gaining additional training and experience.

 Pre-Veterinary